Yandex Cloud

 4. Configure the VM.

-5. Create an image archives.
+5. Create an image archive.

 6. Prepare a script for recognizing and uploading images.

-7. Double-check the recognition results.
+7. Verify the recognition accuracy.

 If you no longer need the resources you created, delete them.